 The MSW curriculum encourages innovative responses to human and social needs.

-The MSW in Clinical Practice program will prepare you for clinical social work in a specialized field:
+The MSW in Clinical Practice program will prepare you for clinical social work with a focus in:

 - Children and Families